ammar-deep/SKFont/README.md

  ```

  #### Finetuning the model
  To learn an unseen font style you can fine tune an already pre-trained model with the below command.
+If you want to generate the already learnt font styles just skip the below command.

  ```
  python main.py --mode train --output_dir finetuned_model --max_epochs 500 --checkpoint trained_model/